DocTolly/DayZMapper/README.md

-<b>DayZ Mapper is created by zamp for Bliss installations.
-This is a modified version of his work for Pwn/Stapo and vanilla builds.</b>
+This is a modified version of zamp's DayZMapper to work with Pwn/Stapo and vanilla builds.</b>

 <b>How to install:</b>